Visiting Assistant Teaching Professor

 Joshua has a Ph.D. in Biomedical Sciences from the University of Maine Orono.
 He performed his dissertation work with Dr. Tamara King at the University of New England studying unique roles of subtypes of peripheral sensory neurons in cancer-induced bone pain.
 After roughly a year as a postdoctoral research associate studying the role of peripheral neurons in diabetic neuropathy he has joined Dr. Ian Meng's research lab at the University of New England and is studying unique circuitry involved in orofacial pain.
+Joshua continues to volunteer with Dr. Ian Meng and has now assumed the position of Visiting Assistant Teaching Professor in the School of Mathematical and Physcial Sciences in CAS.
 When he isn't in the lab he enjoys spending time in the great Maine outdoors hunting and fishing.

 Investigating the effects of cannabinioids in a model of breast cancer metastasis, and establishing various behavioral models for drug candidate screening.